 As the jury began deliberating, one of Jerry’s six adopted children, Matt Sandusky, also alleged being a sexual abuse victim of his father on June 21, 2012.
 The jury convicted Jerry on eight counts of involuntary deviate sexual intercourse, seven counts of indecent assault, one count of criminal intent to commit indecent assault, nine counts of unlawful contact with minors, ten counts of corruption of minors, and ten counts of endangering the welfare of children the following day.

 On October 8, Jerry issued an audio statement from jail, proclaiming his innocence.
-He was sentenced to 60 years in prison and would be required to serve a minimum of 30 years before being eligible for parole.
-For Jerry, in his late 60s, it was essentially a life sentence as he would not be qualified for a parole before October 2042.
-The court also declared him a sexually violent predator in Pennsylvania, meaning he would be required to report his address to the police every three months and participate in a court-approved counseling program for the rest of his life.
+Nevertheless, following all the legal proceedings, he was sentenced to 60 years in prison and would be required to serve a minimum of 30 years before being eligible for parole.
+For Jerry, in his late 60s, it was essentially a life sentence as he would not be qualified for parole before October 2042.
+The court also declared him a sexually violent predator in Pennsylvania, meaning he would be required to report his address to the police every three months when released and participate in a court-approved counseling program for the rest of his life.

-Jerry was sent to Camp Hill state prison in Cumberland County for pre-imprisonment evaluation before being transferred to Greene state prison in Franklin Township on October 31, 2012.
-He was moved to SCI Somerset in March 2017 and incarcerated at SCI Laurel Highlands near Pittsburgh two months later.
-Since May 2017, Jerry, 78, has been serving his sentence at the minimum security facility there for ailing and senior inmates.
+Jerry was sent to Camp Hill State Prison in Cumberland County for pre-imprisonment evaluation before being transferred to Greene State Prison in Franklin Township on October 31, 2012.
+He was moved to SCI Somerset in March 2017 and incarcerated at State Correctional Institution – Laurel Highlands near Pittsburgh two months later.
+Since May 2017, this 80-year-old has been serving his term at this minimum security facility for ailing and senior inmates.

 Read More: Dahyabhai Kalidas Chaudhari Murder: Where is Skyy Mims Now?